 Title and Contact Information | First Part of Your Resume

 There is a famous quote that “ First impression is the last impression.
 Your title and contact information will display your professionalism to the employer.
 It should not be too clumsy or overflooded with information.

-As you can see the difference in the above examples, the Good Resume example displays minimal and only relevant information that will be useful to your employer.
+As you can see the difference in the above examples, the Good CPA resume example displays minimal and only relevant information that will be useful to your employer.